Education in the Netherlands: Secondary education

 After attending elementary education, children in the Netherlands (by that time usually 12 years old) go directly to high school (voortgezet onderwijs; literally "continued education").
 Informed by the advice of the elementary school and the results of the Cito test, a choice is made for either voorbereidend middelbaar beroepsonderwijs (VMBO), hoger algemeen voortgezet onderwijs (HAVO) or voorbereidend wetenschappelijk onderwijs (VWO) by the pupil and their parents.
 When it is not clear which type of secondary education best suits a pupil, or if the parents insist their child can handle a higher level of education than what was recommended to them, there is an orientation year for both VMBO/HAVO and HAVO/VWO to determine this.
 At some schools, it is not possible to do HAVO the 1st year, instead requiring students take the combination year.
 After one or two years, the pupil will continue in the normal curriculum of either level.
 A high school can offer one or more levels of education, at one or multiple locations.
 A focus on (financial) efficiency has led to more centralization, with large schools that offer education on all or most educational levels.

 Because the Dutch educational system normally does not have middle schools or junior high schools, the first year of all levels in Dutch high schools is referred to as the brugklas (literally "bridge class"), as it connects the elementary school system to the secondary education system.
 During this year, pupils will gradually learn to cope with the differences between school systems, such as dealing with increased personal responsibility.
 Sometimes people also call the second year brugklas.
-Although the Dutch educational system in general does not have middle schools, there are around 10 official middle schools (called tussenschool) which replace 7th and 8th grade of middle school and 1st and 2nd year of high school.
+Although the Dutch educational system in general does not have middle schools, there are around 10 official middle schools (called tussenschool) which replace 7th and 8th year of elementary school and 1st and 2nd year of high school.